4. Common Questions

 How Old (or young) Can a child be to Join?

 Cub Scouting is for children in the first through fifth grades, or 7 to 10 years of age.
 Children who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouts, but they are eligible to join a Scout BSA Troop.

 How do our Scouts Achieve Their Goals?

 Activities are used to achieve the aims of Scouting—citizenship training, character development, and personal fitness.
 Many of the activities happen in the den (with the children in their grade) or with the entire pack (with all the grade levels).
 Our Scouts always have Go-and-See's and plenty of outdoor and indoor activities to help them achieve goals.

 What Supplies and Equipment are Needed?

-At minimum, each boy in Cub Scouting will need a uniform and a handbook.
+At minimum, each child in Cub Scouting will need a uniform and a handbook.
 Each year, the handbook changes, as does the cap and neckerchief, but other uniform parts remain the same for at least the first three years.
-When a boy enters a Webelos den, he may need to obtain a new uniform if the parents in the den opt for the khaki-and-olive uniform.
+When a child enters a Webelos den, they may need to obtain a new uniform if the parents in the den opt for the khaki-and-olive uniform.